influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/reduce.md

 ---
 title: reduce() function
+description: >
-description: The `reduce()` function aggregates records in each table according to the reducer, `fn`.
+  The `reduce()` function aggregates records in each table according to the reducer, `fn`, providing a way to create custom table aggregations.
 menu:
   v2_0_ref:
     name: reduce
-    parent: built-in-transformations
+    parent: built-in-aggregates
-weight: 401
+weight: 501
 ---

-The `reduce()` function aggregates records in each table according to the reducer, `fn`.
+The `reduce()` function aggregates records in each table according to the reducer, `fn`, providing a way to create custom table aggregations.
 The output for each table is the group key of the table with columns corresponding to each field in the reducer object.